bbaut/ChatApp/README.md

 In order to run the application with cors, not recommended nevertheless if it is necessary, on apolloClient.js in the src/ folder on the client, you can uncomment the lines associated to the wsLink and httpLinks.
 Also on the middleware, within the src/ folder, on the server.js, there are the lines commented associated to the cors configuration.
-Just on comment the lines and run all services.
+Just uncomment the lines and run all services.
 You should be fine.